Houdini 21.0 Nodes APEX nodes

 Upper Rotation Limit

-A set of XYZ angles (in radians with XYZ rotation order) defining the upper rotation limit.
+A set of XYZ angles (in radians with XYZ rotation order) that defines the upper rotation limit.
 The maximum rotation value is π radians.

 rotation_lower_limits